 The Nevada workers’ compensation system covers virtually all employees for all occupational injuries and illnesses.
 This includes injuries caused by work-related accidents, regardless of fault.
 This is a no-fault system, meaning an injured worker does not need to prove that his or her employer or another employee was to blame for the accident in order to recover benefits.
 The injury need only be work-related for the worker to collect benefits.
 Some examples of work accidents that may be covered by workers’ compensation include, but are not limited to, the following:

-There are some exceptions to the no-fault principle observed in workers’ compensation claims, such as cases where a worker was under the influence of alcohol or illegal drugs and caused the accident, or where a worker intentionally harmed himself or herself.
+There are some exceptions to the no-fault principle observed in workers’ compensation claims and on-the-job accidents, such as cases where a worker was under the influence of alcohol or illegal drugs and caused the accident, or where a worker intentionally harmed himself or herself.

-An injured worker may be entitled to medical care and cash benefits for lost wages, if he or she was injured in a workplace accident.
+An injured worker may be entitled to medical care and cash benefits for lost wages, if he or she was injured in a workplace accident or on-the-job.
 Depending on the extent of his or her injuries and whether the worker suffers a temporary total disability, temporary partial disability, permanent partial disability or permanent total disability:

 Dealing with a worker’s compensation claim may seem fairly straightforward, particularly considering the fact that it is a no-fault system.
 Workers are spared the often difficult task of proving employer negligence or wrongdoing and are entitled to benefits as long as their injury occurred at work and in the line of duty, but this does not necessarily mean that the claims process is easy.
 A worker may run into difficulty along the way, in the way of delays, a dispute or even an outright denial of benefits.